marimplatform/marimplatform.github.io/docs/manual.md

     property "password" "postgres"</code></pre>

 ##### Dialects
-You specify to which DBMS (Database Management System) a data source refers to through the keyword `dialect`.
+You specify to which DBMS (Database Management System) a data source refers to through the `dialect` keyword.
 Marim supports the following dialects:

 |Dialect     |DBMS                                                                                                                                                                |
 |------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|